JMorris1575/christmas18/docs/plans.rst

 #. guess: (SmallIntegerField for the number of the recipe they guessed)
 #. correct: (BooleanField True if their guess is right, False otherwise)

+Git Branching
+*************

+After Git Pulling the latest revision of the program from Github, running a migrate and updating the database to match what was on the online website last night, I clicked on the Git button(?) in the lower right corner of PyCharm and selected + New Branch.
+I gave it a name of ``recipe`` and left the Checkout box selected.
+Hopefully this will result in less hassle when I try to merge this into the original program later.

+Implementation Plans
+********************

+Here is a plan I can follow during implementation.
+(The original form worked for What Is It? so I just copy-pasted it before editing it.

+#.
+Create the app ``recipes`` and add it to InstalledApps
+#.
+Create the models.
+#.
+Register the models with the admin including the ability to enter Recipes within QuizPages.
+#.
+Make migrations and migrate the changes to the database.
+#.
+Add the migrations to git.
+#.
+Create a static folder for the images.
+#.
+Add a set of recipes to a QuizPage in the database
+#.
+Create the URL patterns to arrive at the scoreboard page.
+#.
+Link to the scoreboard page from the activity list page.
+#.
+Stub in the template recipes/scoreboard.html.
+#.
+Create RecipesScoreboardView.
+#.
+Fill out the template recipes/scoreboard.html.
+#.
+Stub in a QuizPage: recipes/quiz_page.html.
+#.
+Create QuizPageView.
+#.
+Fill out the recipes/quiz_page.html page.
+#.
+Create the post method of QuizPageView to recieve and save people's guesses.
+#.
+Stub in a recipes/quiz_results.html page.
+This will have "See the Recipe" buttons to display individual recipes.
+#.
+Create a QuizResultsView.
+#.
+Fill out recipes/quiz_results.html page.
+#.
+Stub in a recipes/recipe_view.html page.
+This will display large images of individual recipes.
+#.
+Create a RecipeView to produce views of the recipe images.
+#.
+Fill out the recipes/recipe_view.html page.